Expertise Centre for E-ticketing in Public Transport

 The future: Expertise Centre for Seamless Mobility Services.
 This will be the next (upcoming) phase of the expertise centre, focused on service design for smart personal mobility.
 Applying the same user-centred and integrated approach as in previous projects, with new multi-disciplinary stakeholder consortia consisting of transport operators, governments and technology partners, around different topics.

-We will explore the future of TRIP-platforms (Ticketing, Reservation, Information, and Planning) and how new transport modalities can be integrated in the current personal mobility ecosystem.
-The two main themes connecting the different topics are Mobility as a Service (MaaS) and Seamless travelling.
-The starting point/base for each project is the end user, in this case the traveller.
+We will explore the future of TRIP-platforms (Ticketing, Reservation, Information, and Planning) and how new transport modalities can be integrated in current personal mobility ecosystems.
+The two main themes connecting the different topics are Mobility as a Service (MaaS) and Seamless Travelling.
+The starting point for each project is the end user, in this case the traveller.
 We will identify the critical use factors and explore what would be the ideal user experience for future mobility services.